 GEO 105L Oceanography Laboratory (1) Includes investigation of ocean waters in terms of physical and chemical properties, and the interactions of the water on air, sediments, coastal areas, and life forms.
-This course is intended for those and life forms.
 This course is intended for those who wish to deepen their understanding of oceanography and/or have a laboratory science requirement to satisfy.
 One three-hour session per week.

 Prerequisite/ co-requisite: GEO 105.
 GEO 106 Environmental Geology (3)